tfmaciel/tfmaciel/README.md

 ## 🔭 About me 🔭

-I am currently a professor at the [Federal University of Ceará (UFC)](https://www.ufc.br/), in Fortaleza, Brazil, specialized in telecommunications and develop research activities related to 5th and 6th generation wireless communication systems.
+I am currently a professor at the [Federal University of Ceará (UFC)](https://www.ufc.br/), in Fortaleza, Brazil, specialized in telecommunications and I develop research activities related to 5th and 6th generation wireless communication systems.
 My research interests include radio resource allocation, linear and nonlinear optimization, signal processing, and machine learning.

 ## 🌱 Currently learning 🌱
+- ✨ Deep Learning and Generative Adversarial Networks
 - ✨ C++17/C++20 (updating myself)
 - ✨ Rust
-- ✨ Deep Learning and Generative Adversarial Networks

 ## 👯 Interested on collaboration: 👯
 - ✨ In research projects with universities and industry